MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/09-Ex2-2-use-excel-analyze-data.md

 Perform the following steps to complete this task:

 1. Select the following link to download the [**Fabrikam_Historical_RFP_Data.xlsx**](https://go.microsoft.com/fwlink/?linkid=2347524) file, which contains the historical RFP data that was created by Fabrikam’s Sales Operations team.

 2. Store the file in the **EcoSense360-RFP-Documents** folder that you created in your OneDrive in the prior task.
 Doing so makes it available to the EcoSense 360 RFP Response agent that you plan to create in Task 3.

-3. In your Microsoft Edge browser, go to the **Microsoft 365** home page, select **Apps** in the navigation pane, and then select **Excel** from the **Apps** menu.
+3. In your Microsoft Edge browser, go to the **Microsoft 365 Copilot** home page, select **Apps** in the navigation pane, and then select **Excel** from the **Apps** menu.

+   > [!NOTE]
+   > If **Apps** does not appear in the navigation pane, you can select the **App Launcher** icon (grid icon) in the top left corner of the page, select **More Apps**, and then select **Excel** from the list of apps that appears.

 4. In **Excel for the web**, select the **Upload a file** button, and then select the **Fabrikam_Historical_RFP_Data.xlsx** file in the **EcoSense360-RFP-Documents** folder.

-5. On the **Home** tab ribbon, select **Copilot**.
+5. In the bottom-right corner of the document, select the **Copilot** icon to open the Copilot pane.
 In the Copilot pane, leave the response mode selector set to **Auto**.
-Then verify the **Edit with Copilot** icon appears in the prompt field next to the plus (+) sign.
-If you don’t see it, select the plus sign and then select **Edit with Copilot** in the drop-down menu.
-The icon should now appear in the prompt field.
+Verify the pane opens in edit mode—the heading should read **Let's edit your workbook**, and the prompt field should display the placeholder text **Describe what you'd like to edit**.
+Below the heading, confirm that the mode selector is set to **Allow editing** (so Copilot can edit your workbook directly).
+If it shows **Chat only**, select the drop-down and then select **Allow editing**.

-6. Your goal is to have Copilot summarize the data into a list of insights that can guide the EcoSense 360 RFP Response Agent’s content priorities.
+6. Your goal is to have Copilot summarize the data into a list of insights that can guide the EcoSense 360 RFP Response Agent's content priorities.
 In the Copilot pane, ask Copilot to add a new sheet that summarizes the top five most requested product features in past RFPs, highlight patterns in deals Fabrikam lost due to missing requirements, and identify which regions have the highest win rate for EcoSense 360.

 7. Review the results.
 You now want Copilot to create visual summaries of key RFP insights.
 These visualizations can help the EcoSense 360 RFP Response Agent and the Sales team quickly identify what matters most to clients, where the team excels, and where improvements are needed.
 Ask Copilot to generate the following visualizations of key RFP insights, each of which should be added to a new sheet:

     - Create a bar chart showing the top five most requested features in past RFPs.